pedroagont/rpi-inhot/README.md

 You'll need 2 usb wifi dongles for this to work.

+Give permissions to the script with the command "sudo chmod 777 setup.sh" and then run it by using "./setup.sh"

 The standard configuration will create a new wireless network called "rpi-hotspot" with the password "wifipass".
-You can change the parameter “ssid=rpi-hotspot” to the SSID wifi name you want and the parameter “wpa_passphrase=wifipass” to your own password by modifying the hostapd.conf file before running the script:
+You can change the parameter “ssid=rpi-hotspot” to the SSID wifi name you want and the parameter “wpa_passphrase=wifipass” to your own password by modifying hostapd.conf

-To connect to any wifi simply change the following arguments on the /etc/network/interfaces file:
+To connect to any wifi simply change the arguments "ssidnetwork" and "password" at wlan1 lines on the interfaces file
-    allow-hotplug wlan1
-    iface wlan1 inet dhcp
-      wpa-ssid "ssidnetwork"
-      wpa-psk "password"